-This extended abstract presents a submission to the Music Information Retrieval Evaluation eXchange (MIREX) in the symbolic Melodic Similarity task.
-This submission is an implementation of an extension of the edit-distance technique to the polyphonic context.
+This extended abstract presents a submission to the Music Information Retrieval Evaluation eXchange (MIREX) in the Query-by-Humming/Singing task.
 Melodies are represented by quotiented sequences.
 A quotiented sequence is a sequence graph defined with an additional equivalent relation on its vertices and such that the quotient graph is also a sequence graph.
 The core of the method relies on an adaptation of edit-distance metrics, regularly applied in bioinformatic context.
-Results are presented and discussed in the monophonic and polyphonic contexts.